learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

 **5) Creating a New Heroku Application:**

-While in your GitHub repository's root directory, type the following to create a new app on Heroku using the terminal:
+While in your Git repository's root directory, type the following to create a new app on Heroku using the terminal:

     heroku create name-of-your-app